Through peaks and valleys, family keeps White Sox’ Jake Burger grounded

 Frazier: Return to New York

-With the Sox, Frazier is trying to revive his career with the Sox.
+With the Sox, Frazier is trying to revive his career.
 With concussion symptoms in the past, he likes his chances of returning to the 2019 form that raised his bar before he struggled.

-Frazier said he’s 17 pounds lighter and faster than when he was a Yankee, most recently a year ago when the Cubs designated him for assignment before a game on June 10 in New York.
+Frazier said he’s 17 pounds lighter and faster than when he was a Yankee.
+A year ago, the Cubs designated him for assignment before a game on June 10 in New York.

 Frazier is trying to make an impact with the Sox as a role player.

 “Sometimes teams ask different things of players,” Frazier said.
-“I’m running faster than I’ve ever ran in my career, so now I’m like a speed guy.
-Subbing guys in the ninth inning, I was the guy getting replaced, now I’m defensive replacing people.
-It’s interesting how things change and how roles definitely get created.”
+“I’m running faster than I’ve ever run in my career, so now I’m, like, a speed guy.
+Subbing guys in the ninth inning, I was the guy getting replaced; now I’m replacing people.
+It’s interesting how things change and how roles get created.”